PVPPBoolean/Attendance-Manager/Readme.md

 #### Now run ATTM.pyw

 - Click on settings menu and click Edit Database
-- File dialog will open and uploadthe *.xls file
+- File dialog will open and upload the *.xls file

 ```diff
  Now you can start using Attendance Manager